 The Main Features to Consider

-Here are a few things to look out for when you’re looking for an inventory management system:
+Here are a few things to look out for when you’re looking for an inventory management system for the BigCommerce app:

 You may not have a need for this, but if you do have multiple stock locations, look for inventory management software that will allow you to keep track of all of your stock and where it is kept.